 Investor Yield Requirement

-The investor yield requirement is how much money the investor wants to earn from the note based on the level of risk.
+The investor yield requirement (IYR) is how much money am investor wants to earn from a note, based on the level of risk.
 The note’s interest rate does not equal the yield.

 Interest Rate on the Loan

 If the interest rate on the loan is too low, expect to get less for your note.